Spring slinks into Lithuania across the sleeping fields

 Easter eggs are the main attribute of Lithuanian Easter.
 Colored eggs symbolizing life and rebirth, are the main Easter dish, and the main object of Easter traditions and games.
 Beating your relatives at the strongest-Easter-egg competition at the festive Easter breakfast table, is everyone’s dream!
 There are countless ways to color Easter eggs in Lithuania: from scratching and waxing techniques that require high proficiency to archaic coloring using onion skins.

-The 15-meter-tall Meteliai Observation Tower offers a wonderful view of one of the most beautiful lakes in southern Lithuania and its surroundings.
+The 15-meter-tall Meteliai Observation Tower offers a wonderful view of one of the most beautiful lakes in southern Lithuania and its surroundings in the Meteliai regional park.
 From early spring to late autumn, it is a perfect spot to observe water fowl, especially the mute swan.

 A water and bird paradise that emits pure Baltic tranquillity.
 This is what bird watchers call the Nemunas Delta.
 The serenity and quiet of unspoiled nature, the morning fog, the flooded meadows, and the tall grass and shrubs make it a great hideout for the rare species of birds that appear when the freshet begins and leave when the waters begin to ice over.
 This is a place which provides shelter to globally endangered greater spotted eagles, great snipes, black-tailed godwits, Eurasian curlews, and aquatic warblers.
 Geese, swans, ducks and sandpipers fly here, and flocks of thousands of passerines and birds of prey fly past overhead.